 The competition is open to everyone above the age of 18 years at the moment of registration (hereinafter the “eligible persons”).
 Journalists, developers, designers, data scientists, creatives, technologists, as individuals or representing organisations, are invited to participate, submitting concepts or to be part of a team.

 Managers at DW, members of the jury and the persons with whom they live, mentors and the persons with whom they live are not eligible to participate.

-- Access the competition website (link) and click on the register button
+- Access the competition website (link to come) and click on the register button

 - Create a user profile and access the section reserved for the competition on the project platform

 - Join a team (teams must have a minimum of 2 and a maximum of 5 participants)

 - Develop a concept (pitch deck) related to one of the proposed themes.
 The team may then proceed to the initial stage of design, mock-up or prototyping.

 C: Registration will be open from June 2019 through the link on the site.
 Each person registered in MEDIA LOVES TECH must create a user profile on the project platform, which can be accessed on the website, specifying the place where he or she wants to work.

 - An informative session will be held in late April, on a date to be announced later.

 - On the submission date, the projects to be submitted must be, at most, at the conception phase (pre-prototyping) and projects must be at most at the pre-commercialisation stage.